ergest/sql_patterns/blog_articles/Exploring the Activity schema - Part 1.md

 ```

 ## Loading Shopify data
-Narrator lists all the the queries for Shopify [here](https://docs.narrator.ai/docs/shopify) I didn't use all the activities so I'll just mention the ones I did use.
+Narrator lists all the the queries for Shopify [here](https://docs.narrator.ai/docs/shopify) I didn't use all the activities so I'll just mention the ones I used.

 ### Started Checkout
 Customer started a checkout session